 This Threejs render displays the output of the Dynamic Casimir Photon Emission circuit.
 Each 60-bit result string is checked for symmetric |11⟩ events between qubits i and 59 - i, which signify the spontaneous creation of virtual photon pairs from vacuum fluctuations.
 The grid maps these pair events spatially, with the height and wave amplitude indicating how often a given symmetric pair was excited during the experiment.
 Brightness and red dot elevation reflect the strength of the Casimir signal at that spatial location.

 Visualizing bitstring frequencies from the Breaking a 3-Bit Elliptic Curve Key circuit using Threejs.
-This render shows Shor’s algorithm output over the order-8 elliptic curve subgroup.
+This render shows a Shor-style attack output over the order-8 elliptic curve subgroup.
 The green wave surface encodes measurement probabilities for each (u, v) register pair.
 Blue peaks show outcomes along the interference diagonal u ≡ v mod 8, revealing the correct discrete log scalar k = 7.
 Red dots mark only the valid observed measurement outcomes.

 Visualizing bitstring frequencies from the Topological Chimeric Spinor Projection circuit using Threejs.
 Each square tile in the field corresponds to a distinct bucket of measurement results.
 The first three bits of a 7-bit read-out choose the tile’s column (0 - 7) and the remaining four bits choose its row (0 - 15), producing an 8 x 16 grid.
 Within a tile the wire-frame surface rises in proportion to the number of counts recorded for that bucket, so taller ripples mean a higher probability for that bit pattern.